-Caraher eagerly anticipates the development of technology that would help make that promise a reality.
+Caraher eagerly anticipates the development of distributed ledger technology that would help make that promise a reality.
 But like many of the potential use cases for blockchain technology, the one Caraher foresees hasn't yet been fully developed or productized.

 Indeed, potential use cases are a favorite topic among blockchain observers, and it seems that every conversation about the technology yields a new one.
 But sorting through which blockchain use cases actually make sense takes some work.
 And then having software -- and in some cases hardware, for IoT-enabled scenarios -- to put that use case into action is another step.
-But companies will eventually get there, proponents say, through concerted and judicious efforts among CIOs, IT practitioners, IT vendors and developers alike.
+But companies will eventually get there, proponents said, through concerted and judicious efforts among CIOs, IT practitioners, IT vendors and developers alike.

-IT's involvement with blockchain implementations -- and therefore the level of urgency associated with putting this technology into operation -- will to some degree depend on the vertical industry the company is in, with financial services being the most urgent.
+IT's involvement with blockchain implementations -- and therefore the level of urgency associated with putting distributed ledger technology into operation -- will to some degree depend on the vertical industry the company is in, with financial services being the most urgent.
 But as evidenced by Caraher's enthusiasm for blockchain's application to legal services, interest in the technology is widespread.
-Vendors active around blockchain -- both broad IT vendors such as Microsoft and IBM, as well as niche blockchain suppliers -- say they're fielding calls from virtually all industries.
+Vendors active around blockchain -- both broad IT vendors such as Microsoft and IBM, as well as niche blockchain suppliers -- said they're fielding calls from virtually all industries.
 In addition to financial services and legal industries, others include: insurance, utilities, public sector, advertising, healthcare, auditing, supply chain, manufacturing and real estate.

-Yorke Rhodes, global business strategist at Microsoft, said that the financial services industry got a head start on developing uses for blockchain technology because it had early awareness of Bitcoin.
+Yorke Rhodes III, global business strategist at Microsoft, said that the financial services industry got a head start on developing uses for blockchain technology because it had early awareness of Bitcoin.
 "It's pretty easy for people to be able to pivot and say, 'Well, we understand Bitcoin and the underlying technology.
 What else can we do with this?
 And, oh, by the way, this may be more disruptive to our business than Bitcoin because Bitcoin is really just a payment vehicle.'"
-Despite the first-mover status of the financial services industry, many other industries will benefit from the technology, Rhodes said.
+Despite the -mover status of the financial services industry, many other industries will benefit from the technology, Rhodes said.

-Getting started on a blockchain implementation
+Four steps to a blockchain implementation